2025–26 UEFA Conference League qualifying: Play-off round

 The draw for the play-off round was held on 4 August 2025.

 Seeding

-A total of 48 teams will play in the play-off round.
+A total of 48 teams played in the play-off round.
 Seeding of the teams was based on their 2025 UEFA club coefficients.
 Before the draw, UEFA formed groups of seeded and unseeded teams per the principles set by the Club Competitions Committee.
 The first team drawn in each tie was the home team for the first leg.